sheldrake/gig/charter.md

 * A set of concrete recommendations for deployers of digital systems of identity.

 ## Participation
-By definition, the group needs to attract diverse disciplinary expertise to be successful.
+By definition, the Group needs to attract diverse disciplinary expertise to be successful.
 We are open to any approach that may further our purpose, and have an inclination towards appreciative inquiry.
 We encourage leads for each relevant discipline, necessarily including but not limited to psychology, sociology, cultural studies, political science, ecology, and technology.

-There is no formal appointment to lead roles, although this may change as the group sees fit.
+There is no formal appointment to lead roles, although this may change as the Group sees fit.
 Rather, leads will emerge through participation and contribution, often entailing several hours of involvement most weeks.

-Other roles within the group, such as chairs or editors, will be determined according to the needs and consensus of the group.
+Other roles within the Group, such as chairs or editors, will be determined according to needs and by consensus.

 Membership is open to everyone.